 Zodiac × Tarot

 Mutable Water, ruled by ♆ Neptune.
-Eleven cards whose symbolism speaks directly to the Pisces archetype — not as fortune-telling but as a mirror that sharpens self-understanding.
+11 cards whose symbolism speaks directly to the Pisces archetype — a mirror, not a forecast.

 The Moon